Accounting

 Accounts receivable reconciliation

-Accounts receivable recon often stumbles on unapplied cash.
-A customer sends a payment, but the remittance amount doesn't match any single open invoice.
-Maybe they paid two invoices together minus a discount they took without authorization.
+AR recon often stumbles on unapplied cash.
+A customer sends a payment, but the remittance amount does not match any single open invoice.
 The cash hits the bank, the deposit is recorded, but the AR sub-ledger still shows the invoices as outstanding because no one has applied the payment.
 Until someone manually matches the payment to the right invoices, the GL and sub-ledger will disagree.

 Accounts payable reconciliation

-Accounts payable is the mirror image, with its own twist.
-The most common AP recon issue is unrecorded liabilities: goods or services received before month-end but the invoice hasn't arrived yet.
+The most common AP recon issue is unrecorded liabilities: goods or services received before month-end but the invoice has not arrived yet.
 The expense belongs in the current period, but without the invoice, the AP sub-ledger has no record of the obligation.
-The fix is an accrual, which is typically posted as a journal entry to the GL rather than through the normal AP invoice workflow.
-This means the accrual increases the GL balance without a corresponding entry in the AP sub-ledger, creating a reconciling difference that needs to be documented and explained.
+The fix is an accrual posted as a journal entry to the GL rather than through the normal AP invoice workflow.
+This means the accrual increases the GL balance without a corresponding sub-ledger entry, creating a reconciling difference that needs to be documented.
 Miss the accrual entirely, and you understate both expenses and liabilities for the period.

 Payroll reconciliation

 Payroll recon is deceptively complex because the payroll system tracks gross pay, tax withholdings, employer taxes, benefit deductions, and net pay as separate line items, while the GL may aggregate them differently.
-This sub-ledger reconciliation means tying out each component: wages expense per the payroll register to wages expense per the GL, tax liabilities per the payroll system to tax liabilities per the GL, and so on.
 Timing adds another layer.
-If payroll runs on a biweekly cycle, the pay periods rarely align cleanly with month-end, creating accrual calculations for partial periods.
+If payroll runs biweekly, the pay periods rarely align cleanly with month-end, creating accrual calculations for partial periods.

 Intercompany reconciliation

-Intercompany reconciliation is where complexity multiplies.
 Two entities within the same corporate group should show mirror-image balances: one records a receivable, the other records a payable for the same amount.
 In practice, mismatches are constant.
-The most common is one entity booking an invoice in March while the counterparty doesn't record it until April.
-The transaction is real, the amounts are correct, but the timing is off by one period and the consolidated recon shows a discrepancy that will need to be investigated and explained.
+The most common is one entity booking an invoice in March while the counterparty does not record it until April.
+The transaction is real, the amounts are correct, but the timing is off by one period and the consolidated recon shows a discrepancy that needs to be investigated and explained.

 Deferred revenue reconciliation

 Deferred revenue recon requires matching the revenue sub-ledger or schedule to the GL deferred revenue balance.
-Discrepancies typically arise from recognition timing: a contract modification was recorded in the billing system but the revenue schedule wasn't updated, or a partial delivery triggered recognition that the GL hasn't reflected yet.
+Discrepancies typically arise from recognition timing: a contract modification was recorded in the billing system but the revenue schedule was not updated, or a partial delivery triggered recognition the GL has not yet reflected.
 For companies with significant subscription or contract revenue under ASC 606, this is one of the highest-risk reconciliations because errors directly affect recognized revenue.

 Fixed assets reconciliation

 Fixed assets reconciliation means tying the asset sub-ledger (gross cost, accumulated depreciation, and net book value) to the corresponding GL accounts.
-The most common issues are late capitalizations (an asset was placed in service but not yet added to the sub-ledger), disposals that were physically retired but never removed from the books, and transfers from construction-in-progress (CIP) to a depreciable asset class that change the depreciation run mid-period.
-Companies running multiple depreciation books for GAAP and tax purposes are effectively reconciling two parallel schedules for the same set of assets.
+The most common issues are late capitalizations, disposals that were physically retired but never removed from the books, and CIP transfers that change the depreciation run mid-period.
+Companies running multiple depreciation books for GAAP and tax are effectively reconciling two parallel schedules for the same set of assets.

 What a reconciliation statement actually looks like